rubylearningcenter/website/src/about.md

 This website serves as a front-page, as well as a collection of resources gathered from our community to share with anyone seeking to learn more about Ruby, Rails, and other related topics.

-You can find and edit the source code for this website on Github at the [RubyLearningCenter/website](https://github.com/rubylearningcenter/website) repo.
+You can find and edit the source code for this website on GitHub at the [RubyLearningCenter/website](https://github.com/rubylearningcenter/website) repo.
 Patches and additional resources are always welcome!